Denis Alibec: Kayserispor

 On 2 October 2020, Alibec officially transferred to Turkish team Kayserispor, where he joined compatriots and former Astra teammates Silviu Lung Jr. and Cristian Săpunaru.
 The day before, Saudi Arabian club Al-Qadsiah had also announced his signing, but the move fell through.
 Alibec recorded his first goals in the Süper Lig on 19 January 2021, in a 2–0 victory over defending champions İstanbul Başakşehir.
-He suffered an injury after the second goal, and as a result he only appeared five more times during the remainder of the season without netting.
+He suffered an injury after the second goal, and as a result only appeared five more times during the remainder of the season without netting.

+Loans to CFR Cluj and Atromitos

-On 17 July 2021, Alibec was sent out on a one-year loan to CFR Cluj, with the deal reuniting him with manager Marius Șumudică.
+On 17 July 2021, Alibec was sent out on a one-year loan to CFR Cluj, with the deal reuniting him with former Astra manager Marius Șumudică.
 The latter was soon replaced by Dan Petrescu, and Alibec began to feature less for the Romanian defending champions.
 He moved to Super League Greece club Atromitos in the winter transfer window, also on loan until the end of the campaign.

+Return to Farul Constanța

+On 14 July 2022, Alibec returned to Farul Constanța on a free transfer.
+He signed a one-year deal with the option of another season.
+On 16 September, Alibec scored a double in a 3–1 away victory over newly-promoted Petrolul Ploiești.
+On 4 December, he netted a hat-trick in a 8–0 Liga I home thrashing of Botoșani.

+Following his good performances, on 8 March 2023 the club announced that Alibec agreed to a two-year contract extension.
+He scored his second hat-trick of the season on 6 May, in a 7–2 home win over Rapid București, taking his tally to 14 goals in 30 league matches.

+One week later against Universitatea Craiova, Alibec missed a penalty kick, provided an assist and received a straight red card before half-time in an eventual 1–1 draw; he was thus suspended for the last two fixtures against title contenders and his former clubs FCSB and CFR Cluj, respectively.
+On 21 May 2023, after Farul won 3–2 over FCSB, Alibec became the first player to win the national title with three different teams from outside the capital.

+On 3 August 2023, Alibec netted a double in a 3–2 away win over Urartu in the second qualifying round of the Europa Conference League.

 Late career

-On 14 July 2022, Alibec returned to Farul Constanța on a free transfer.
-He signed a one-year contract with the option of another year.
+On 15 August 2023, Alibec joined Qatar Stars League club Muaither.

+On 21 December that year, the Gazeta Sporturilor newspaper announced that Alibec came third in voting for the 2023 Romanian Footballer of the Year award, representing only his second appearance in top five since his 2016 win.